© Scandinavian Physiological Society. Published by John Wiley & Sons Ltd

 · Figures.
 For online submission figures should be of sufficient quality to allow reasonable interpretation by editors and reviewers; publication quality images can either be provided at upload or with the final accepted manuscript.

 · Physiological relevance.
 The authors should point out the physiological relevance of the paper, if this is not clearly evident from the title or content of the article.

 Conflict of Interest

-A conflict of interest exists when an author or the author's institution has financial or personal relationships with other people or organisations that inappropriately influence (bias) his or her actions.
+A conflict of interest exists when professional judgment concerning a primary interest (such as patients’ welfare or the validity of research) may be influenced by a secondary interest (such as financial gain) (ICMJE, 2013).
+This occurs, for example, when an author or the author's institution has financial or personal relationships with other people or organisations that inappropriately influence (bias) his or her actions.
 Financial relationships are easily identifiable, but conflicts can also occur because of personal relationships, academic competition, or intellectual passion.
-A conflict can be actual or potential, and full disclosure to the Editor is the safest course.
+A conflict can be actual or potential, perceptions of conflict of interest are as important as actual conflicts of interest and full disclosure to the Editor is mandatory.

 All submissions to Acta Physiologica must include disclosure or all relationships that could be viewed as presenting a potential conflict of interest.
 If there are no conflicts of interest, authors should state that there are none.